Febrile Seizure in Children: One in every 25 children will experience one or more febrile seizure in their lifetime.

 - Although febrile convulsion resembles an epileptic fit from a visual point of view, it is in no way connected to epilepsy.

-- In most cases, there is a genetic link between a parent (or distant relative) to the child that causes a febrile convulsion.
+- There is a genetic link between a parent (or distant relative) to the child that causes a febrile seizure in most cases.

-- Immunisation does not directly trigger a febrile convulsion.
+- Immunisation does not directly trigger a seizure.
 But it can bring fever and cold-like symptoms.

 - A short-lived fit will not cause any permanent brain damage.
 Even a long fit almost rarely causes harm.
-Children who have had a febrile convulsion have the chance to grow up healthy.
+Children who have had a febrile seizure have the chance to grow up healthy.

-- going pale or bluish in skin color
+- Going pale or bluish in skin colour

-- not regaining full consciousness 10-15 minutes after the convulsion.
-They may exhibit irritable behavior during this time and appear not to recognise you.
+- They are not regaining full consciousness 10-15 minutes after the convulsion.
+They may exhibit irritable behaviour during this time and appear not to recognise you.

-Febrile convulsions occur when there is a sudden rise in body temperature.
-High temperature or commonly known as fever is usually due to a viral illness or, in some cases, a bacterial infection.
+Febrile seizures occur when there is a sudden rise in body temperature.
+High temperature or commonly known as fever, is usually due to a viral illness or, in some cases, a bacterial infection.

-Febrile convulsions are normally associated with fever.
-Although these can occur on occasions where the weather is particularly hot even though the baby is otherwise healthy.
+Seizures are normally associated with fever.
+However, these can occur on occasions where the weather is particularly hot even though the baby is otherwise healthy.
 The abnormal temperature is a normal response to infection and is usually harmless.
 But remember that the growing brain of a child is more sensitive to fever than with adults.